hirako2000/k8s-getting-started/kubernetes-a-to-z-course/05-k8s-multi-nodes/step3.md

 `kubectl get nodes`{{execute HOST1}}

-At this point, the Nodes may not be ready.
+At this point, the mater node shows as NoReady.
 This is because the Container Network Interface has not been deployed.
 This will be fixed within the next step.